driexnix/chelia/_posts/2020-8-27-PSlearnings01.md

 If you press <strong> Alt + Enter </strong> you get a way to manipulate all the same name fields/strings.
 Also handy to purge a C:/user-name blab-la sting that's in the way :>

+# MS Teams sharing Code
+Within MS Teams you have the following option to share code in proper format.
+> Opmaak -> Meer Opties -> CodeFragment -> Select Code style preferably Powershell Grote glimlach ​​​​​​​
+This way you are able to share your code in perfect state to colleges to gloat over the awesomeness you've created.